Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 #### Component: amount

 <!--theme:info-->
-> Amount component is needed for AVS check only if it is initiated with charge request.
+> AVS check requires amount component only if it is initiated with charge request.
 See [Payload](#charge-request-payload-example) examples for more details.

 #### Component: billingAddress